cyr19/MENLI/experiments/README.md

 # Experiments

-This folder contains the code and data for experiments such as the evaluation scripts used in this work.
+This folder contains the code and data for the experiments conducted.
+To reproduce the figures and tables in the paper, please run the corresponding .py file.
+Before that, you need to unzip the metric scores from [here](../results/scores.zip), or you can run the evaluation scripts in this folder to get the scores.

-## About the metric implementation:
+## Metric implementation:
 In this work, we experimented with [MoverScore](https://arxiv.org/abs/1909.02622), [BERTScore](https://arxiv.org/abs/1904.09675), [BARTScore](https://arxiv.org/abs/2106.11520), [SentSim](https://aclanthology.org/2021.naacl-main.252/),
 [XMoverScore](https://aclanthology.org/2020.acl-main.151/), [COMET](https://arxiv.org/abs/2009.09025) and